Zum Inhalt

 5. Seek help when needed

-This is followed by a look behind the scenes at the criminals and the counter-strategies used by the authorities to combat them.
-The page is supplemented by instructions for those who have fallen victim to investment fraud.
+A brief insight behind the scenes of criminal activities, as well as the counter-strategies employed by the authorities to combat them.
+The site is supplemented by instructions for those affected if they have fallen victim to investment fraud.

 1. CTF fraud through fake platforms – the most common method